Hobo Eggs: A Ridiculously Simple & Surprisingly Delicious Breakfast

 • And sooooooooooo many more!

-Prep To Make This Recipe
+How To Make

+The simplicity of this breakfast is one thing that makes it so great for camping.
 There is nothing to chop, peel or clean for this meal.
 Just gather your ingredients and cooking equipment and you’re ready to begin.

-The uncomplicated nature of hobo eggs makes them the perfect choice when you are preparing camping meals for two.
+If you’re looking for super easy breakfasts you can stop searching right now.
+This simple dish is easy to make and fun to eat.
 We cook ours as one of our camp stove recipes in a skillet so you’ll need to set up on a level surface (or the egg will run out of the hole in the bread.)

 If you have a campfire going, you can cook this hot breakfast as one of our easy campfire recipes using a pie iron which is a great way to have youngsters make their own breakfast.